google-site-verification=SfEzF96A8Du_sEv6XWRU26UtSRKj7vEHPA-FrSsT_JE 123F4E783E1AB31D7A0F034A941F816E

-It involves someone operating as a mystery shopping company that pays you money to shop.
+It involves a person operating as a mystery shopping company that wants to pay you money to visit a check cashing location.
 The scam operators will send you a check that looks real.
-It may be from a real company.
-The amount on the check could be anywhere from $1000 to $5000 or more.
-It tells you go to a check cashing store and wire money to the scammer and keep a couple hundred dollars for yourself.
+The name on the check will come from a real mystery shopping company.
+The check will appear to come from a real bank.
+The amount on the check can be anywhere from $1000 to $5000 or more.

 Take a look at this SCAM email I received in October 2009.